techascent/tech.ml.dataset/docs/columns-readers-and-datatypes.md

-This ability - lazily define a column via interface implementation and still efficiently operate on that column - that separates the implementation of the `tech.ml.dataset` library from other libraries in this field.
+This ability - lazily define a column via interface implementation and still efficiently operate on that column - separates the implementation of the `tech.ml.dataset` library from other libraries in this field.
 This is likely to have an interesting and different set of advantages and disadvantages that will present themselves over time.
 The dataset library is very loosely bound to the